visxnu/Trumed-Healthcare/README.md

 4. Push to the branch: `git push origin feature/YourFeature`.
 5. Open a pull request.

-## License

-[Specify the license under which the project is distributed, e.g., MIT License.
-If undecided, you can mention that the license will be added later.]

 ## Contact

-For questions or feedback, please reach out to [Your Name] at [your.email@example.com].
+For questions or feedback, please reach out to vishnu at vishnuu1690@gmail.com

 ```